I did it, 7 months after getting the biggest promotion I “always” wanted I quit my 6 figure job for the unknown.

 How I Will Spend My Time

 - Freelance Writing: Will I earn as much as my past job?
 No, not initially.
 But I’m ok with it, that’s why I saved a ton.
 I know that any new skill will take time to learn.
 I would rather make less temporarily to do it for the greater vision I have for my life.
-I’m finally playing the long game instead of the short term one.
+I’m finally playing the long game instead of the short-term one.
+9/21 Update — I now have my own freelance site: www.michaelleonard.net

 - Volunteer: I plan on going to the animal shelter two to three times per week.
-One of my long term goals it to open my own charity and want to learn what it takes to be successful.
+One of my long-term goals is to open my own charity and want to learn what it takes to be successful.
 Plus, I love dogs.

 - Websites: I am currently creating a second website for golf and hope to have it launched within the next 30 days.